Step 1

 Before any ERP project, you shouldprecisely define the objectivesyou wish to achieve with this tool.
 This phase is one of the most important and therefore must be taken particularly seriously.

-An ERP project has a strategic dimension for your business.
-In addition, it is a long-term investment , since companies keep their ERP for around ten years on average.
+An ERP project has a strategic strategic dimension for your company.
+What's more, it's a long-term long-term investmentcompanies keep their ERP for an average of ten years.

-As you will see, ERP impacts many areas for service and consulting companies.
+As you will see, ERP has an impact on many areas of service and consulting companies.

 • Human resources management

-Human capital is one of the pillars of service and consulting companies.
-An efficient ERP proves to be a valuable aid for planning , skills monitoring as well as time and activity management .
+Visit human capital is one of the pillars of service and consulting companies.
+A high-performance ERP system is an invaluable aid when it comes to planningplanning skills tracking as well as for time and activity management.

 • Customer relationship management